The Roman Catholic Church and Homosexuality

 If a person is aware of the churches teaching on non-procreative sex, and is choosing that activity freely, then they are guilty of a mortal sin.
 They have lost their salvation, and are destined to hell.
 However, they can obtain absolution for their sin through the Sacrament of Reconciliation, often called confession.

 |It may mean that

 sexual behavior is only acceptable when it is linked to both procreative and unitive

 |It may mean that such behavior need only be linked to one of the two

 If the latter is correct, then there are two more options:

 same-sex relationship or marriage, many people believe that sexual

 activity has the same unitive force that it provides in an opposite-sex

 relationship.
-Article 2351 thus might not apply to sexual behavior by a loving,
+Thus some feel that Article 2351 does not apply to sexual behavior by a loving,

 committed same-sex couple, particularly if they are married.|